 Topics were chosen through careful analysis of the course offerings of leading colleges and universities including Boston University, Dalhousie University, Harvard University, New York University, McGill University, McMaster University, SUNY Albany, Syracuse University, the University of Massachusetts at Amherst, and many more.
-To address emerging subject areas and current trends, additional topics are added regularly.
+To address emerging subject areas and current trends, articles are reviewed annually and 20 additional topics are added each year.

 Subject matter experts holding advanced degrees in sociology were consulted to ensure that the articles encompassed current trends and popular topics.

 Advanced Search, with its elegantly laid-out tool set for crafting very precise search strategies, gives the user great control over the whole search process.– Library Journal